mhelmih/docureco/sample-project/doc/srs.md

   </tr>
   <tr>
     <td>1.
 User selects a book from the list.</td>
      <td></td>
   </tr>
   <tr>
     <td></td>
     <td>2.
-System displays the book's data, including favorite status, and reading progress, along with a form to update the progress (last page read) and toggle favorite status.</td>
+System displays the book's data, including favorite status, cover image, and reading progress, along with a form to update the progress (last page read) and toggle favorite status.</td>
   </tr>
 </table>